hayesdavis/flamingo/README.md

 1. Install the gem
         sudo gem install flamingo

-2. Create a config file (see `examples/flamingo.yml`) with at least a username and password
+2. Create a config file (see `examples/flamingo.yml`) with at least a username and password.
+You can store this in ~/flamingo.yml or specify it on the commandline (see below)

         username: SCREEN_NAME
         password: PASSWORD